R (on the application of article 39) V Secretary of State for Education (2020)

 Background to the case

 The regulations were created as a temporary measure to protect the needs of looked-after children in the context of the COVID-19 pandemic.
 Article 39, a charity supporting children in institutional settings, brought a judicial review challenging the regulations saying that they undermined statutory protections for looked-after children, they were disproportionate and that there had been a failure to consult.
 The Secretary of State had consulted 20 local authorities, Ofsted and the Care Quality Commission but not the Office of the Children’s Commissioner.
-It was Article 39’s view that the Children’s Commissioner should have been consulted.
+It was Article 39’s view that the Children’s Commissioner and representatives of children’s rights groups (the Group).

 What can we take from the case?